tallforasmurf/byteplay/about.md

 it reduces the text version of a function to a binary form that is more efficient to process.
-You know that everything in Python is an object, so no surprise, the compilation of a defined function (or lambda) is a function object.
+You know that everything in Python is an object, so no surprise, the compilation of a defined function (or lambda) is a *function object*.
-The function object has among many attributes, the function's doc string, and most important, a code object.
+The function object has among many attributes, a *code object*.

 A code object is how Python represents executable code.
 It has a number of interesting attributes that you need to know about in order to understand it, but its heart is a sequence of bytes that represent instructions to a simple stack machine.
-When these "bytecodes" are executed, the result is to do what the function was designed to do.
+When these *bytecodes* are executed (by the CPython module `ceval.c`), the result is to do what the function was designed to do.

-(Note you can inspect the attributes of a function or code object easily with the `byteplay3.print_attr_values()` function.)
+(Note you can inspect the attributes of a function object or code object easily with the `byteplay3.print_attr_values()` function.)

 The purpose of byteplay3 is to make it possible to examine